Post Summary: A bucket list for families to get you inspired and excited to explore.

 1. THE FAMILY ROAD TRIP

 The family road trip is iconic.
-For good reason!
-It’s an economical way that the entire family can get together and see the US.
-There are so many ways to tackle the family road trip.
+It’s top on our bucket list for families because it’s an economical way that the entire family can be together and see the US.
+There are many ways to tackle the family road trip.
 You can go local within your state, or you can go big and take a two-week road trip to explore a certain region.
 With affordable car rentals, you can even opt to fly to a certain area and road trip through the region.

 Bucket list-worthy road trips in the US include taking Route 66 to see kitschy roadside attractions like this Insta Famous one, driving along Route 1 to see California’s breathtaking coastline, doing a Mighty 5 tour in Southern Utah, or delighting in Fall foliage on the Blue Ridge Parkway.
 By the way, we’ve made all of those road trips, and they’re incredible.